awsdocs/aws-doc-sdk-examples/rust_dev_preview/apigatewaymanagement/README.md

 ## Purpose

-These examples demonstrate how to perform several API Gateway Management API operations using the developer preview version of the AWS SDK for Rust.
+These examples demonstrate how to perform several Amazon API Gateway Management API (API Gateway Management API) operations using the developer preview version of the AWS SDK for Rust.

 The Amazon API Gateway Management API allows you to directly manage runtime aspects of your deployed APIs.
 To use it, you must explicitly set the SDK's endpoint to point to the endpoint of your deployed API.
 The endpoint must be of the